 Founded back in 1998, RCDP has helped over 18,000 volunteers make a difference abroad with their affordable and life-changing programs.
 We love their culturally immersive homestay Nepal volunteer program, low rates, and commitment to helping struggling and poor communities around the globe.

 You will be shadowing, observing, and assisting local medical professionals in hospitals in Chitwan or Kathmandu.
 Tell RCDP what medical specialty you are pursuing, and they will help you to find the perfect placement for you.
 This medical volunteering opportunity in Nepal is a great way to learn while also giving back.

 RCDP offers some of the lowest fees in the industry, and as a non-profit, they make sure that money goes back into the local community, and to support the impactful program you are there to help.
 For Nepal medical volunteer, you’ll pay a $279 registration fee, and $185 a week, which includes housing, food, airport pickup, and the support of the RCDP team.

 Prospective Nepal medical mission volunteers should pay close attention to what other medical students who have volunteered with RCDP have to say, like, “As a medical student passionate about OBGYN, this program helped to fill my cup as far as involvement and fulfillment goes.”

 Why we selected RCDP International:

-IFRE tops our list for having extremely affordable rates while still maintaining a quality and life-changing program.
-Founded in 2006, this non-profit has a strong track record and a culturally immersive program through their local homestay experience.
+IFRE tops our list for having extremely affordable rates while still maintaining quality and life-changing programs.
+Founded in 2006, this non-profit has a strong track record and a culturally immersive program through its local homestay experience.
 Your weekly program fees go directly into the local community!